bingogome/kuka-sunrise-toolbox-cpp/README.md

 ### Note
 - Be sure to read and understand the code before any operation.
 The developers are not liable for any damage to property and personel for misuse.
 - When using PTPJointSpace and PTPLineEEF, make sure to pass in a proper relative velocity or absolute velocity.
 The relative velocity is a proportional number relVel, such that the robot will move at the relVel multiplied by maximum capacity.
 Absolution velocity vel is mm/sec.
 - KstServoing::ServoDirectCartesianStart() is the method to start direct servoing.
-The frequency of this method is 200-1000hz.
+The frequency of direct servoing is 200-1000hz.
 If your application needs something higher than 1000hz, Kuka FRI may be a better choice.
 - KstServoing::ServoSmartCartesianStart() is the method to start smart servoing.
 The frequency is 50-200hz.